Asthma and Bronchitis are two of the most common conditions affecting our lower airway (lower respiratory tract).

 How and why they occur

-Asthma and Chronic Bronchitis represent two important chronic inflammatory conditions of the lower airway (Bronchi).
-They have periods of flare-ups (called exacerbations– when symptoms temporarily and significantly worsen) especially during season change, exposure to dust/pollution/environmental irritants, and during stress, illness or infections.
-Though Asthma and Chronic Bronchitis may present similarly in adults with shortness of breath (difficulty in breathing called dyspnea) and cough, they are different medical conditions.
+Asthma and chronic bronchitis represent two important chronic inflammatory conditions of the lower airway (bronchi).
+They have periods of flare-ups (called exacerbations– when symptoms temporarily and significantly worsen) especially during season change, exposure to dust, pollution or environmental irritants, and during stress, illness or infections.
+Though asthma and chronic bronchitis may present similarly in adults with shortness of breath (difficulty in breathing called dyspnea) and cough, they are different medical conditions.

-Asthma is an allergic disease, which is an abnormal inflammatory response of the airway immune system to specific substances called allergens, which are otherwise harmless and do not affect the general population.
-Known allergens include Dust (House Dust Mite), Pollen, certain Food items, Fungi, Insects, and Animal dander.
-Chronic Bronchitis (also called Chronic Obstructive Pulmonary Disease –COPD) occurs due to long term inflammatory response of the airway to irritant substances (like smoke, tobacco, industrial/factory chemicals, or environmental pollutants).
+Asthma occurs due to an abnormal inflammatory response of the airway to specific triggering substances or conditions.
+These may be due to substances called allergens (as seen in 60-70% of cases of asthma that are allergic) which are otherwise harmless and do not affect the general population.
+Known allergens include dust (house dust mite), pollen, certain food items, fungi, Insects, and animal dander.
+Other specific triggers include irritant substances, drugs, infection, temperature changes, physical activity, stress, etc. COPD (chronic bronchitis) occurs due to an inflammatory response of the airway to slow and long-term exposure to irritant substances like smoke, tobacco, industrial/factory chemicals, or environmental pollutants over a period of time.

-The inflammation in both the conditions causes narrowing of the Bronchi (Broncho-constriction) which leads to difficulty in breathing and cough.
-Though the primary response in Asthma is to allergens, it can get worsened by environmental irritants.
-Also, a person with Asthma can later develop COPD due to smoking or long term irritant exposure, and the term ACOS (Asthma COPD Overlap Syndrome) is used in these cases.
+The inflammation in both conditions causes narrowing of the bronchi (bronchoconstriction) which leads to difficulty in breathing and cough.
+Though the primary response in asthma is to allergens, it can get worsened by environmental irritants.
+Also, a person with asthma can later develop COPD due to smoking or long-term irritant exposure, and the term ACOS (Asthma COPD Overlap Syndrome) is used in these cases.

 Differences between Asthma and COPD

-- Asthma usually starts in childhood while COPD starts in late adulthood, and is seen more in elderly people.
+- Asthma that is allergic usually starts in childhood (other types of asthma may start in adulthood) while COPD starts in late adulthood, and is seen more in elderly people.

 - Asthma is typically worse in the late night or early mornings.
 In COPD, cough with increased phlegm on waking up in the morning is characteristic, with symptoms persisting throughout the day.
-Wheezing (a whistling sound due to breathing through a narrow airway) and feeling of chest tightness is more common with Asthma.
+Wheezing (a whistling sound due to breathing through a narrow airway) and feeling of chest tightness are more common with asthma.

 HOLISTIC HEALTH SOLUTIONS